qwaneu/qwaneu.github.io/_posts/2023-05-23-impressions-from-agile-manchester.md

 ![View on manchester over a river, as seen from the tram.
 On a sluice gate graffity says:'give it to me hard like Y2K'.](/attachments/blogposts/2023/agile_manchester_y2k.jpeg)
 P.S.
 After editing there are some more things I may want to write about, like meeting Rob Bowley and the spontaneous SPA/OT mini reunion at the pub, Giovanni Asproni's talk, Thierry De Pauws' very personal pre-conference talk about delaying decisions etc. But shipping is a feature, your blog must have it :-).
 See you next time!

+# Credits

+Thanks to Ceri for encouraging blog posts in general ('what have you got to lose?') and Oana Juncu for encouraging this one in particular.